PaulPerez2483/thanksgiving/README.md

 A person may be responsible for a dish.

-~Be sure to create a seed file if you want to interact with your API outside of the tests, as the tests will wipe the database everytime you run them.
+~Be sure to create a seed file if you want to interact with your API outside of the tests, as the tests will wipe the database every time you run them.

 #### Routes/Tests